 Phone: 0208 008 5384

 For further information about using audience in BBC programmes please see the Production resources page.

-Everyone directly interacting with children on behalf of the BBC must comply with the Child protection policy, Code of conduct and guide to working with children at the BBC.
-Visit the Inside the BBC website's working with children page to download these documents along with consent forms and licences.
+Everyone directly interacting with children on behalf of the BBC must comply with the Child protection policy and Code of conduct.

 Independent production companies are responsible for ensuring they manage and protect personal data properly and in accordance with legislation.
 This is a requirement under the standard Programme production agreement and is in accordance with the Data Protection Act (DPA).